NethServer/ns8-docs/imapsync.rst

-This module installs Imapsync, an IMAP transfer tool used for copying emails from one IMAP server to the NethServer 8 IMAP server.
+This module installs Imapsync, an IMAP transfer tool used for copying and moving emails from external IMAP servers to a :ref:`Mail server <email-section>` instance.
-This module can server to many purposes, for example:
+This module can serve many purposes.
+For example:

-- if you want to use the local IMAP account as a backup of the remote one.
+- If you want to use the local IMAP account as a backup for the remote one.
-- if you want to use the local IMAP account as a combination of several remote ones.
+- If you want to use the local IMAP account as a combination of several remote ones.
-- if you want to migrate messages from one remote IMAP account to a local one.
+- If you want to migrate messages from one remote IMAP account to a local one.

 The task is both recursive and incremental and can be repeated as many times as needed, also you can select the task frequency.